alibaba/GraphScope/docs/design_of_gle.md

      alt="graphlearn architecture."
      width="80%">

-## Graph Sampling
+# Graph Sampling

-### Sampling
+## Introduction
 Graph sampling is an effective technique for managing large graphs and is widely used in programming paradigms represented by the GraphSAGE framework.
 Sampling reduces data size and facilitates efficient processing by Tensor-Based computing frameworks through data alignment.

+Before sampling, we are required to provide seeds, which can be either nodes or edges.
+Correspondingly, GLE provides graph traversal operators to prepare the seeds for batch-sampling:
+- node sampler
+- edge sampler

-Sampling requirements by users are abstracted and categorized into two classes of operations in GLE: Neighborhood Sampling and Negative Sampling.
+Then, sampling requirements by users can be abstracted and categorized into the following classes of operations in GLE:
+- Neighborhood Sampling.
+- Subgraph Sampling.
+- Negative Sampling.

 Neighborhood Sampling involves selecting one-hop or multi-hop neighboring vertices based on the input vertex to construct the perceptual field in GCN theory.
 Input for neighborhood sampling can be from the graph traversal output or other external data sources.

+Subgraph Sampling involves vertices of one-hop or multi-hop and all edges with src and dst vertices already sampled, which form a subgraph.
+This sampling method becomes more and more important as the research in GNN expressivity advances.

 Negative Sampling selects vertices that are not directly connected to the input vertices, and it is commonly used in unsupervised learning.

+## Graph Traversal

+Graph traversal, in GNN, has a different semantics than classical graph computation.
+The training model of mainstream deep learning algorithms iterates by batch.
+To meet this requirement, the data has to be accessible by batch, and we call this data access pattern traversal.
+In GNN algorithms, the data source is the graph, and the training samples usually consist of the vertices and edges of the graph.
+Graph traversal refers to providing the algorithm with the ability to access vertices, edges or subgraphs by batch.

+Currently GLE supports batch traversal of vertices and edges.
+This random traversal can be either putback-free or putback.
+In a no-replay traversal, gl.OutOfRangeError is triggered every time an epoch ends.
+The data source being traversed is partitioned, i.e. the current worker (in the case of distributed TF) only traverses the data on the Server corresponding to it.

+For usage and interfaces of graph traversal, please check [the traversal part of GLE](https://graph-learn.readthedocs.io/en/latest/en/gl/graph/graph_operator/graph_traverse.html) for more details.

+## Neighborhood Sampling

 Different implementation strategies such as random and edge-weight are available for each sampling operation.
 We have accumulated over 10 sampling operators through practical production and have made the operator programming interface open to allow user customization to keep up with the ever-evolving GNN.

-For sampling strategies, GL currently has support for the following sampling strategies, corresponding to the `strategy` parameters when generating `NeighborSampler` objects.
+For sampling strategies, GLE currently has support for the following sampling strategies, corresponding to the `strategy` parameters when generating `NeighborSampler` objects.

 |strategy|description   |
 |------|-----------|